NevermindNilas/TheAnimeScripter/README.md

 ### Upscaling Models

 **Officially Supported:**
-- Cugan ( CUDA and DirectML versions)
+- Cugan ( CUDA, DirectML and NCNN versions )
-- ShuffleCugan ( CUDA and DirectML versions)
+- ShuffleCugan ( CUDA and NCNN versions)
-- Span ( CUDA and DirectML versions)
+- Span ( CUDA, DirectML and NCNN versions)
-- RealESRGan ( CUDA and DirectML versions)
+- RealESRGan ( CUDA and NCNN versions)
 - OmniSR ( CUDA only )
 - SRVGGNet (Available in Compact, UltraCompact, SuperUltraCompact, and their respective DirectML versions)